Updated · Jul 01, 2022

 (Source: Njbiz)

 The STEM sector is still male-dominated.
-And yet there are some women who are proud to have made a difference.
+And yet some women are proud to have made a difference.

 (Source: Trust Radius)

-A 2021 study found that around 57% of women in tech are burned out at work this year.
+A 2021 study found that around 57% of women in tech are burned out at work.

 When compared to the 36% of men who also reported feeling burnt out, it becomes even more evident that there is a lack of balance in the industry.